jreeder/avoplot/doc/source/writing_plugins.rst

     from avoplot.plugins import setup

 This can be used in exactly the same way as the distutils setup function.
-See the example_plugin_setup.py file in the "examples" folder.
+See the example_plugins_setup.py file in the "examples" folder of the AvoPlot distribution.